tehcmanmax/Uhelp/documents/Project requirements.md

 * Deploying the application on the server
 * Testing the application
 * Integration with Google services
+* Finishing module of changing languages
+* Finishing module of accommodation searching

 **Expected**
+* Integration with Google translate

 **8. Teamwork organization**